 Who pays use tax?

 Any business and some individuals may be required to pay use tax.
 Use tax is imposed on items you acquire from a retailer which you store or use in the city.
-You pay it on items on which you have not already been charged a Transaction Privilege Tax equal to at least the 1.75% Mesa tax rate when you acquired the item.
-As this tax is imposed on purchases from retailers, "casual" purchases from individuals are not taxable.
+You pay Use Tax on items on which you have not already been charged a City Transaction Privilege Tax equal to at least the 2.0% Mesa tax rate when you acquired the item.

 How is use tax different from transaction privilege tax?

 Transaction Privilege Tax is paid by the seller on items sold, but use tax is usually paid by the purchaser.
 Purchases which would have been taxable retail sales but have so far escaped the tax may be subject to use tax.
 There are several reasons why an item may have escaped a city transaction privilege tax on the original transaction.
 Some common reasons are "out-of-state" purchases or a person has purchased the item for an exempt usage but has changed the use.